 If your home is filled with growing heaps of clutter you’ve moved from one place to another without organizing, you might be dealing with DOOM piles.
 The term “DOOM” stands for “Didn’t Organize, Only Moved,” and it has become a popular way to describe those chaotic piles that often represent more than just a mess—they can reflect mental and emotional clutter too.
-In this article, we’ll explore how to break free from the cycle of DOOM piles and reclaim your living space.
+In this article, we’ll explore how to break free from the cycle of DOOM piles and reclaim your space.

 Why DOOM Piles Form